 A bus going to and from Bacolod City is also available every hour.

-From Cebu City is a bus line that leaves every hour from its Cebu terminal to the town of Bato where it boards a barge that will cross Tañon Strait.
-The barge, then docks at Tampi, a port in Negros, the bus liner disembarks and takes you all the way to Dumaguete City in less than an hr.
-Full travel time is about 5-6 hours at a steady speed.
+From Cebu City, there is a bus line that leaves every hour from its Cebu terminal to the town of Bato where it boards a barge that will cross Tañon Strait and takes you all the way to Dumaguete City in less than an hr.
+Full travel time is approximately 5-6 hours .

 WHERE TO STAY IN DUMAGUETE CITY

 Dumaguete City has a wide array of Hotels and Inns ready to serve its guests.
+Hotels and Inns in Dumaguete range from the Low Budget Accommodations up to the Mid-high priced Accommodations.
 Please click the link below for more details.

 GETTING AROUND DUMAGUETE CITY